Swastik1710/LabSpot/README.md

-This is a Website for displaying all the lab experiments of various subjects for a college.
+This is a Website for displaying all the lab experiments of various subjects for any college.